 In terms of dating, relationships and sexuality, Tantra has become a frequent topic of discussion recently.
 But how effective is Tantra in reality?
 Here’s my take on Tantra and Sacred Sexuality (100% honest opinions)! 😊

-• My love/hate relationship with Tantra:
+• My love/hate relationship with Tantra and their teachers:

-I am yet to meet a man who would be comfortable verbally ask a women to please be in her masculine energy for them so they can be in their feminine energy.
+I am yet to meet a man who would be comfortable verbally asking a women to please be in her masculine energy for them so they can be in their feminine energy.
 And, although this is perfectly OK - it's not likely!

 Now, I’m aligned with masculine and feminine from a sexual sense because someone prefers to penetrate and someone prefers to be penetrated – this isn’t the same as sexual orientation; it’s more about a sexual preference.
 Makes sense to me and I appreciate and can clearly distinct the difference when love making or connecting sexually.